 Having a security checklist is vital for ease in transitioning from one phase to another without any glitched or doubts regarding what has to be done next.
 It can also be used periodically to check on one’s SaaS security systems to ensure everything is functioning properly.

-For SaaS customers, such an aspect is crucial because it allows them to judge and make an informed choice regarding which SaaS vendor is apt for their needs, based on who fulfills their security checklist better.
+For SaaS application customers, such an aspect is crucial because it allows them to judge and make an informed choice regarding which SaaS vendor is apt for their needs, based on who fulfills their security checklist better.

 Choosing The Right SaaS Security Testing Provider